stuomas/disorient/README.md

 #### Responses

 When the function has run, a response will be published in topic `<chosen_topic>/<payload_name>/response` with a message, which in some cases is empty.
 For WebSocket, a text message with the format `<payload_name>/response/message` is sent back to the server.
-The response can be used as an acknoledgement that the command was received and executed.
+The response can be used as an acknowledgement that the command was received and executed.

 ## Screenshots